spiceai/docs/spiceaidocs/content/en/reference/Postgres/_index.md

 weight: 80
 ---

-PostgreSQL can be connected to Spice AI as either a dataset source, a data store, or a data mesh.
+PostgreSQL can be connected to Spice AI as either a dataset source, a data store, or for federated SQL query.

 ## Dataset Source